Badr-1: Launch and mission

 On 16 July 1990, the Badr-1 was launched as a secondary payload on a Long March 2E rocket from Area No. 2 at XSLC.
-Badr-1, a low-Earth orbit satellite, circled the Earth's orbit every 96 minutes, passing over Pakistan for 15 minutes three to four times a day.
 Scientists, engineers, technicians, and designers who developed the satellite watched the launch from range.
 They waited about 93 minutes to ensure that the satellite had made one orbit and was transmitting, before dr. M. Shafi Ahmad called Prime minister Benazir Bhutto.
 The downlink telemetry included data on temperatures inside and on the surface of the sphere.
 The satellite itself, a small but highly polished polyhedron, was barely visible at sixth magnitude, and thus more difficult to follow optically.
 The satellite completed its designated life successfully.
 On the first orbit, the SUPARCO globally announced the launch of the satellite, and the Science ministry confirmed the launch of the satellite.
 As the satellite completed its life, a new project was launched, more ambitious, advanced, and difficult than Badr-1.
-However, even after the Badr-1 was completed, the satellite could not be able to launch until 2001.
+However, even after the Badr-1 was completed, the satellite could not be launched until 2001.

 Achievement

 With the successful development and launch of the Badr-1, Pakistan became the first Muslim country, and second South Asian country after India, to place a satellite in orbit.
 The satellite gave Pakistani scientists an academic, scientific, and an amateur community experience in telemetry, tracking, control and data communications as the satellite successfully completed store and dump message tests for 5 weeks.

 Despite the international success gained, the Pakistan's accomplishments were kept quiet in the homeland to prevent any exploitation of their failures or loss of secrets, which undermined the propaganda opportunity.
 The Pakistan Television, a state-controlled media authority, announced the first launch in televisions never made a headline, and only fewer details were projected.
 The Badr-1 crushed the global perception about the space program, and the space program was only dedicated to its military applications.

-The satellite formed the derivatives and the basis of the Badr-B satellite.
-The Badr-B was more sophisticated than Badr-1, with a CCD camera for pictures of Earth and a system that allowed ground stations to change the satellite's direction in space.